bbabanner.jpg

 For researchers and students seeking to delve into the groundbreaking work of the NISC, our dedicated section offers a comprehensive repository of codes.
 This centralized hub provides easy access to a wide range of programming languages and tools utilized by NISC researchers.
 Whether you're interested in replicating experiments, exploring new applications, or simply learning from the expertise of NISC scientists, this collection serves as a valuable resource.

-UART Matlab Code
+UART Code

-UART Matlab Code UART (Universal Asynchronous Receiver-Transmitter) is a serial communication protocol widely used in embedded systems for short-distance, low-speed, and reliable data exchange.
+UART Code UART (Universal Asynchronous Receiver-Transmitter) is a serial communication protocol widely used in embedded systems for short-distance, low-speed, and reliable data exchange.
 Unlike protocols like SPI or I2C, UART is asynchronous, meaning there is no shared clock between the sender and receiver.
 Here’s a detailed breakdown of how UART works and its key concepts: 1.
 UART Overview: UART is a hardware communication module typically built into microcontrollers that facilitates full-duplex communication (transmitting and receiving data simultaneously).
-Data is sent in the form of
+Data is sent in the form of bits

 Digital Signal Processing Algorithm